 Two steps are required to register an action from code:

 - First, an instance of the class derived from

 AnActionmust be passed to the

 ActionManager, to associate the action with an ID.

 To get an instance of an action group by ID, it is necessary to call

 ActionManager.getAction()and cast the returned value to

-To get a Swing component from such an object, simply call the getComponent() method.
+To get a Swing component from such an object, call the respective